zealws/pokemon-type-coverage/README.md

  - Fighting Poison Ground Rock Grass Dark Fairy
  - Fighting Flying Poison Ground Ghost Electric Ice
  - Fighting Flying Ground Steel Grass Ice Dark

+The code is not particularly well written, but is more of a hack to make things work quickly.